-‘Deadliest Catch’ Season 13: Tragedy, Drama, Is This Last Year For Two Captains?
+‘Deadliest Catch’ Season 13: Tragedy, Drama, And Is The End For Two Captains?

 Captain Keith Colburn is determined to be back at the top of his game after last season’s emotional struggles.
 This was a drastic departure from his usual greenhorn issues.
 The captain of the Wizard showed a lot of vulnerability when he spoke of his divorce, as he uncharacteristically showed his sensitive side on the Deadliest Catch.

 But, it does not sound like his sensitive side is going away anytime soon.
-The tragedy of the Destination could prove to provide a great deal of drama and emotions on the thirteenth season of the Deadliest Catch.
+The tragedy of the Destination could provide a great deal of drama and emotions on the 13th season of the Deadliest Catch.

 Now that the crab season is over, Captain Keith recently spoke to KIRO7 with Ron and Dan about the tragedy of the Destination.
 There are still many questions as to why occurred to the Destination.
 Captain Keith explained that it “literally vanished” on February 11.
 Something very sudden and very fast occurred and now the fishing boat with six crew members is gone.